 Playing Piano for Ballet Class

-One thing I understood as soon as I started to work at Canada's National Ballet school was the you can be the greatest concert pianist yet be a lousy ballet accompanist!
+One thing I understood as soon as I started to work at Canada's National Ballet school was that you can be the greatest concert pianist yet be a lousy ballet accompanist!
 To be a dance musician requires a special quality.
 One must be able to feel the different energies released (by the dancers), the smallest nuance of the head, fingers, arms, neck, or back.
 For that, you have to learn all of the ballet terminology, and be able to understand the structure of a ballet exercise.
 It takes years to interpret an exercise, as as it takes years to learn how to play music.
 Each exercise has a phrase - beginning, calumniation, and ending.
 The slightest change in exercise creates a different image, a different quality, and requires a different improvisation.
 That is why the first question, when auditioning a potential accompanist is: Can you improvise?
 Since it is too difficult and unrealistic to search through every book just to find a small piece of music which will fit this particular exercise, improvisation is a mandatory skill if you want to survive in a school as demanding as the National Ballet School.

 I have been working as Principal Ballet Accompanist for over 30 years and I must say that over the years my job has never become boring or routine.
 This is because everyday, each class is a new creative experience; that ordinary Plié or Tendu changes with every teacher, with every class, and with every student.
 And this, in turn, inspires different improvisations for the accompanist.